AKrishnaKundan/OpenInApp-assignment/README.md

 1. I have to segregate the code into service classes so that the code is more understandable and reusable
 2. I have to add more validations like ignoring no-reply emails etc
+3. I have to do include Error Handling code.